rl-institut/SimBA/docs/source/modes.rst

    * - debug_level
      - 1
      - 1 to 99
-     - Level of debugging information that is printed to the .log file between. debug_level = 1 prints everything
+     - Level of debugging information that is printed to the .log file. debug_level = 1 prints everything
    * - console_level
      - 99
      - 1 to 99